indexdata/rfcs/text/0000-folio-breaking-changes.md

             - Non-infrastructural changes: eg. modules need Java v17, Node v16, etc.
             - Configurational changes: eg. change to environmental variables.

-- Interface Version changes:
+- Interface Version changes(Interface versions mostly describe the communication protocol, behavioral changes are mostly captured at the module version leve):
     - What is a breaking change with respect to a interface version change ?
-        - In UI modules :
+        - Changes in the API
+            - Removing and endpoint
+            - Changing the response content type
+            - Adding or removing possible HTTP status code
+        - Changes to the Data model
-            -
+            - Removing a required field

 #### __Guide to what constitutes as non-breaking changes.__